KaiWalter/ancientITguyBlog/func_sf_containers/func_sf_containers.md

 Now.
 How to get these functions also inside the boundaries of the virtual network ...

 - with seamless access to connected back-end resources
 - without any public exposure

-VNET peering was not sufficient enough for me to fulfull these requirements.
+App Service capability of VNET peering was not sufficient enough for me to fulfull these requirements.

-App Service Environment (aka ASE) - back in summer 2017 instance deployment times here in West Europe of ~4-6h and also the cost were just not bearable.
+App Service Environment (aka ASE): back in summer 2017 instance deployment times here in West Europe of ~4-6h and also the cost were just not bearable.
 May be meanwhile it has improved with v2 - I did not check.

 We already had Service Fabric running inside the virtual network -  covering the few stateful services of the platform.
 Why not just squeeze Azure Functions somehow into Service Fabric?